 What happens if I was not a passenger, but a crew member?

-If you weren’t a passenger on board a vessel but were working at the time, you could still be able to make an accident at sea claim.
+If you weren’t a passenger on board a vessel but were working at the time, you may still be able to make an accident at sea claim.
 Please take a look at the Accidents at Work Abroad section of our website for guidance and useful information.

 Time limits for accident at sea claims